 In finance, bonds prices are quoted "clean".
-The "clean price" of a bond excludes any interest accrued since the issue date, or most recent coupon payment.
+The "clean price" of a bond excludes any interest accrued since the issue date or most recent coupon payment.
 The "dirty price" of a bond is the price including accrued interest.
 The ACCRINT function can be used to calculate accrued interest for a security that pays periodic interest, but pay attention to date configuration.

 By default, ACCRINT will calculate accrued interest from the issue date.
 If the settlement date is in the first period, this works.
-However, if the settlement date is not in the first period, you probably don't want total accrued interest from issue date but rather accrued interest from the last interest date (previous coupon date).
-As a workaround, based the article here:
+However, if the settlement date is not in the first period, you probably don't want total accrued interest from the issue date but rather accrued interest from the last interest date (previous coupon date).
+As a workaround, based on the article here:

 In the example shown, we want to calculate accrued interest for a bond with a 5% coupon rate.
-The issue date is 5-Apr-2018, the settlement date is 1-Feb-2019, and the last coupon date is 15-Oct-2018.
+Theissue date is 5-Apr-2018, the settlement date is 1-Feb-2019, and the last coupon date is 15-Oct-2018.
 We want accrued interest from October 15, 2018 to February 1, 2019.
 The formula in F5 is:

 With these inputs, the ACCRINT function returns $14.72, with currency number format applied.